CartoDB/academy/_app/_guides/analysis_predict_trends_volatility.md

 <span class="wrap-border"><img src="/academy/img/guides/predict_trends/example.jpg" alt="Example of Predict trends and volatility analysis map" /></span>

-**NEED final IMAGE FROM MAMATA- placeholder is a static image from the research google doc**
+**NEED final IMAGE FROM MAMATA- placeholder is a static image from the research google doc** **reviewer note from Mehak: recreate image to show diverging ramp on the trend column.**

 ### Results